-Mostly, radial head fracture can be assessed adequately with anteroposterior and lateral views of elbow.
+Mostly, the radial head fractures can be assessed adequately with anteroposterior and lateral views of the elbow.
 The radial head must be aligned with the capitellum on all views.
-Sometimes, CT scanning of the elbow is useful to define fracture patterns

 A radio-capitellar view may be helpful in doubtful cases (minimally or nondisplaced fractures).
-This view is taken in in neutral rotation & the x-ray tube is angled 45 degrees.
+This view is taken in neutral rotation & the x-ray tube is angled 45 degrees.

-This view is taken with the posterior aspect of the supinated forearm in contact with the cassette and the elbow slightly flexed.
+Modified Radial-Head Capitellum view is taken with the posterior aspect of the supinated forearm in contact with the cassette and the elbow slightly flexed.
 The beam is directed 45 degrees mediolaterally.

+Sometimes, CT scanning of the elbow is used to define fracture patterns.
 CT scan helps in estimating the fracture size, degree of fragmentation, and displacement.